 So when the prideful Jewish leaders of Judah came to Ezekiel seeking God’s wisdom for their nation, Ezekiel wasn’t surprised by what happened next.
 God replied to their prayer petitions with an invaluable history lesson.
 He reminded them of their rebellion in Egypt, again in the wilderness, once again in the Promised Land, and in their present-day Babylon.
 Each and every time they doubted God and decided to wave other gods in His face, He convicted them of their sin by simply removing His protective hand of covering and allowing their enemies to teach them a lesson they would never forget.

-Perhaps we need a history lesson, too.
-There are many striking similarities between America and Israel that are brought out in Ezekiel 20.
-Just like our country, God delivered Israel from another land where they were in bondage and led them to a new world, full of promise.
+God had delivered Israel from another land where they were in bondage and led them to a new world, full of promise.
 “It was the most beautiful of all countries…I gave them my laws and told them my rules… They did not keep my commands—even though people who obey my laws live because of them.
 They treated my special days of rest as though they were not important.”

-It is no coincidence that in Hebrew, the phrase “United States” means “lands of the covenant”.
-Indeed, the Puritans referred to their Plymouth Colony as “Little Israel”.
-We would do well to remember God’s response to ancient Israel who called on His name, built their government on His covenant, but then attempted to control their national destiny by placing their faith in other avenues for deliverance.
+We would be wise to remember God’s response to ancient Israel who called on His name, built their government on His covenant, but then attempted to control their national destiny by placing their faith in other avenues for deliverance.
 “I promised to scatter them among the nations, to send them to many different countries…I also gave them over to statutes that were not good and laws they could not live by."
 Ezekiel 20: 21, 23, 25.

 God has plenty more to say in Ezekiel 20:30-31.
 “Since Israel did those things, speak to them and tell them, ‘This is what the Lord God says: You people have made yourselves filthy by doing the things your ancestors did.
 You have acted like a prostitute…Do you really think that I should let you come to me and ask me for advice?
 I am the Lord God.
 By my life, I swear that I will not answer your questions or give you advice.’”